ak15199/rop/README.md

 will auto-detect whether the terminal supports color and use it if it can.

-Be aware that the down-sampled image is super lossy, since it's reducing 24 bit color to a handful of ascii-art characters.
-Also, don't be too adventurous in trying to render to areas larger than the tty, as curses will choke, and you'll see a message saying that the terminal is too small. *The terminal needs to be three lines taller than the matrix in order to work*.
+Be aware that the down-sampled image is super lossy, since it's reducing 24 bit color to a handful of ascii-art characters... or - even better - if your tty has a 256 color mode, then things will look quite a bit better.
+Also, don't be too adventurous in trying to render to areas larger than the tty, as curses will choke.
+In this case, you'll see a message saying that the terminal is too small. *The terminal needs to be three lines taller than the matrix in order to work*.

 Most textual logging is now delivered to art.log.
 If something doesn't look right, then check in here for exceptions and other diagnostics.